 The Department of Biological Sciences supports students for all 12 months of the year.
 We recognize that graduate students do take vacation and personal time.
-Unfortunately, Lehigh does not have a clear policy on doctoral student vacation time.
 Personal time away from campus (distinct from professional or conference travel), should be worked out in advance whenever possible between the student and their advisor and TA supervisor, if applicable.
 Travel without advance approval from the student's relevant supervisors (e.g., advisor, TA supervisor, and/or research supervisor) risks consequences, which may include forfeiture of pay if duties cannot be performed.
 For international students traveling home to renew their visa, please allow adequate time, as visa renewal often takes longer than expected.
+The following are the guidelines provided by the Office of the Provost and Senior Vice President for Academic Affairs.